analytiq-hub/sigagent.github.io/machine_learning/yann_lecun_cds.md

 * Optimization is finding a Nash equilibrium (a saddle point).
 With gradient descent, hard to find - get mode collapse, when critic does not give any useful gradients (and generator keeps producing same output)
 * With original GANs, if you train long enough, you have collapse
 * Wasserstein GANs are a way to deal with this.
 Though even with Wasserstein GANs, if you train long enough, you get mode collapse.
+* Attempts to use critic as base for transfer learing have failed.
+Only generator can be used to generate data.